Opel Corsa: OPC/VXR Nürburgring Edition

 The Opel Performance Center in 2011 launched a hardcore version of the Corsa OPC called the Corsa OPC Nürburgring Edition.
-The engine is the same, 1.6-litre turbo, but it has been tuned to punch out 210 PS and 250 Nm (280 Nm with overboost function) of torque at 2,250 to 5,850 rpm.
-The 0–100 km/h time is 6.8 seconds and top speed is 230 km/h.
+The engine is the same, 1.6-litre turbo, but it has been tuned to punch out 210 PS and 250 Nm of torque, 280 Nm with overboost function, from 2,250 to 5,850 rpm.
+The time is 6.8 seconds and top speed is 230 km/h.

-New upgrades include Brembo brake packages, recalibrated ABS, traction stability management system, Remus exhaust, Bilstein suspension, and a mechanical limited slip differential, which in this segment of cars (supermini/B segment), only the MINI Cooper JCW has.
+New upgrades include Brembo brake packages, recalibrated ABS, traction stability management system, Remus exhaust, Bilstein suspension, and a mechanical limited slip differential, which in this segment of cars (supermini/B segment), only the Mini Cooper JCW has.

 This Corsa comes with a standard 18-inch alloy wheels and low profile tires, lowered suspension, dual tipped stainless steel exhaust, and special Nurburgring badge at B pillars and inside on gear knob and instrument dials.
 Also included is a new front spoiler, and different rear bumper.
 This Corsa is available in Henna Red, Grasshopper Green, Graphite Black (available as matte colour), and Casablanca White.